-Giardia Giardia may be present in lakes and rivers within the Parks.
-Don't drink untreated water!
+Giardia, an organism that can cause health problems, may be present in lakes and rivers within the parks.
+If you can’t pack in all the water needed for your trip, you must treat your water!
 Treat water with iodine, filters or boil for at least 3 minutes.

-Poison Oak Poison oak is a shrub common in the foothills up to 5,000 feet.
-To avoid encountering poison oak, learn to identify it.
-Poison Oak is often red in the fall with whitish berries, bare in the winter, and shiny green leaves in groups of three in the spring.
+Poison oak is a shrub common in the foothills up to 5,000 feet.
+Found year-round, avoid encountering poison oak by learning to identify it.
+Poison oak is often red in the fall with whitish berries, bare in the winter, and shiny green leaves in groups of three in the spring.
 Remember: leaves of three, let it be!